-In 1997, 28 OECD member states and five non-member observers signed the Convention on Combating Bribery of Foreign Officials in International Business Transactions (OECD Convention), which was subsequently ratified by the requisite number of parties and entered into force on 15 February 1999.
-Forty-three countries in all, including six countries not currently members of the OECD, have now signed and ratified the OECD Convention; most recently Lithuania, which ratified the country's accession to the Convention on 16 May 2017.
-After amending its anti-corruption legislation to meet the OECD's standards, Peru renewed its request to join the Convention in June 2016 and is poised to become its next signatory.
+In 1997, 28 OECD member states and five non-member observers signed the Convention on Combating Bribery of Foreign Officials in International Business Transactions (the OECD Convention), which was subsequently ratified by the requisite number of parties and entered into force on 15 February 1999.
+Forty-four countries in all, including nine countries not currently members of the OECD, have now signed and ratified the OECD Convention; the most recent of these is Peru, which deposited its instrument of accession to the Convention in May 2018 and was accepted as a party to the Convention on 27 July 2018.